DHTMLX/docs-diagram/docs/guides/ai_integrations/ai_integration_demo.md

 ---
-sidebar_label: Integrating Diagram with AI
+sidebar_label: DHTMLX Diagram AI integration
-title: Integrating Diagram with AI
+title: DHTMLX Diagram AI integration
-description: You can learn about the Integrating Diagram with AI in the documentation of the DHTMLX JavaScript Diagram library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Diagram.
+description: Step-by-step guide to running the DHTMLX Diagram AI demo.
+Text-to-diagram org chart generation using the OpenAI API, with a live preview and JSON editor.
 ---

-# Integrating Diagram with AI
+# DHTMLX Diagram AI integration

 DHTMLX Diagram can be integrated with AI for creating AI-powered diagramming applications.
 We have prepared an example on how to use DHTMLX Diagram with AI to build an application for creating an org chart out of a request provided in natural language.